hdShang/arxiv-daily/docs/cs-RO/2025-06-13/papers/250611526v2-foundation-models-in-autonomous-driving-a-survey-on-scenario-generat.md

 ---
 layout: default
-title: Foundation Models in Autonomous Driving: A Survey on Scenario Generation and Scenario Analysis
+title: "Foundation Models in Autonomous Driving: A Survey on Scenario Generation and Scenario Analysis"
 ---

 # Foundation Models in Autonomous Driving: A Survey on Scenario Generation and Scenario Analysis